bryancshepherd/Driftwood/README.md

-CodeSnippets
+Driftwood
 ============

-Pieces of code that I don't want to forget about or commonly source
+Scripts and pieces of code that don't have a better home